Xfinity Internet Self‑Install: Activate xFi Gateway with the Xfinity App (Coax or Fiber/ONT)

 Connect the Coaxial Cable

-First, locate the coaxial cable outlet nearest to where you’ve positioned your Xfinity gateway.
+First, locate the coaxial cable outlet nearest to where you’ve positioned your Xfinity gateway if you have cable (DOCSIS) service.

 Next, take the coaxial cable that came with your install kit and connect one end to this wall outlet.
-You simply need to screw the connectors together by hand until they are fully tightened.
+Hand‑tighten the connector.

-Lastly, take the other end of the coaxial wire and plug it into the coaxial port on the back of your new Xfinity gateway device.
+Lastly, take the other end of the coaxial wire and plug it into the coaxial port on the back of your gateway device.
+If your home uses fiber, skip coax and use Ethernet from the ONT to the gateway’s WAN/Internet port.

-This single connection to your home’s existing coaxial outlet enables the gateway to tap into the high-speed Xfinity internet coming from outside.
+This single connection to your home’s service handoff enables the gateway to tap into your Xfinity internet.

 ⚠️Key Point: Only hand-tighten coaxial cable connections instead of using tools.
-Over-tightening with pliers etc. can damage the equipment.
+Over-tightening can damage the equipment.

 Connect Power